Rules & Classes

 DAIRY

-Class 15 Dairy Spring Bull Calf born on or after March 1, 2025
+Class 15 Dairy Junior Bull Calf born on or after March 1, 2026

 GRAND CHAMPION JUNIOR DAIRY